-The appearance of outlines in FontLab varies based on your selected View options, plus the glyph window mode you are currently in.
+The appearance of outlines in FontLab varies based on your selected View Details and Settings, plus the glyph window mode you are currently in.
 Some Glyph Window modes offer many view options, while others will restrict what you can change and effectively override options (for example, showing glyphs filled when you are kerning).

 In Metrics, Kerning and Text modes, you always see contours with an opaque fill, and limited options to adjust outline appearance.
 Similarly, TrueType Hinting mode offers few options to change outline appearance.

 The following sections describe the different ways in which the appearance of outlines can be altered: